bugsnag/maze-runner/docs/Mock_Server.md

   - Identifying gaps in test coverage
   - Testing new features of Bugsnag during development

 Set this value to the API key of the desired destination project in the Bugsnag dashboard.
+The MAZE_REPEATER_API_KEY environment variable can also be set as an alternative to this option.